Single item limit insurance

 Is there a maximum limit for valuables?

 The valuables limit isn’t the same as a single item limit.
-It’s a maximum amount for the combined total of your high-risk items.
+It’s a maximum amount you can claim for the combined total of your high-risk items.
 Some items that are considered high-risk for insurance purposes might not individually be worth more than the single item limit.
 Any that are, should be listed separately on your policy to ensure they’re properly covered for their full value.

 What about items I take out and about?